 It’s clear Aaron Golchert is many things to many people (and to his dog, Freedom, of course!).
-According to JP Hamel, our EVP, Aaron is one of the most well-known people at N2.
+According to company leaders, Aaron is one of the most well-known people at N2.
 And it’s certainly not by coincidence.
 While in college, Aaron worked under our president, Earl Seals, as his Pilot Sales Manager at a previous company.
 When Earl left to co-found N2, Aaron decided to follow as an Account Executive until he graduated.

 Two months after graduation in 2007, Aaron had a choice to make: either continue working with N2 or search for a new job.
 He was already immersed in the world of networking and selling, so he figured if the worst was that it wouldn’t work out long-term, he’d at least get some more experience to add to his resume for his next venture.
 So he moved to Chicago and ramped-up the area’s first N2 publication.

 “The opportunity to truly work for myself and own my own business – that was the best feeling,” Aaron said.
 “I had the autonomy to do what I wanted when I wanted and to grow with a new company.
 I’d known Earl and Duane (N2’s CEO) for a while and respected them as people and business leaders, so I knew I was in a good spot.”

 His ramp-up experience can be described as a “whirlwind.”
 Let’s just say that his “formal training” – or lack thereof – should instill a deep sense of appreciation and confidence in current Area Director candidates!
 While we now have a three-day training session in Chicago, and proven and tested sales materials to assist this process, ramp-up was a much different world back then.